librosa/librosa/CONTRIBUTING.md

 7. When you're done editing, do:

           $ git add <PATH-TO-MODIFIED-FILES>

           $ git commit -m "<COMMIT-MESSAGE>"

    to record your changes in Git, then push them to GitHub with:

-          $ git push -u origin <NAME-NEW-BRANCH>
+          $ git push--set-upstream origin <NAME-NEW-BRANCH>

-Finally, go to the web page of your fork of the librosa repo, and click 'Pull request' to send your changes to the maintainers for review.
+8. Go to the web page of your fork of the librosa repo, and click 'Pull request' to review your changes and add a description of what you did.

+Finally, click 'Create pull request' to send your changes to the maintainers for review.
 This will send an email to the committers.

 (If any of the above seems like magic to you, then look up the [Git documentation](http://git-scm.com/documentation) on the web.)